Stock market today: Wall Street slips from all-time high as cuts to rates look further off

-The S&P 500 was down by 0.1% in late trading, coming off another all-time high and another winning week.
-The Dow Jones Industrial Average was down 179 points, or 0.5%, after earlier being down as many as 434 points.
-The Nasdaq composite was virtually unchanged, with roughly an hour remaining in trading.

-Earnings season is near its midpoint, and roughly half the companies in the S&P 500 have reported their latest results, including most of the market's most influential.
-Estee Lauder jumped 12.6% after it reported better revenue and profit than analysts expected.
-McDonald's, meanwhile, fell 3.8% despite reporting stronger profit than expected.
+Earnings season is near its midpoint, and roughly half the companies in the S&P 500 have reported their latest results, including many of the market's most influential.
+Estee Lauder jumped 12% after it reported better revenue and profit than analysts expected.
+McDonald's, meanwhile, fell 3.7% despite reporting stronger profit than expected.
 Its revenue for the latest quarter fell just short of forecasts.

 Companies that have been missing analysts’ estimates for earnings this reporting season have been seeing their stocks get punished even more than usual, according to strategists at Bank of America.